scuba diving

 The potential risks of diving feel terrifying only before your first dive.
 I remember I’d almost called it off the first time we reached our diving site.
 The idea of anything going wrong as you lose yourself in the oblivion of the vast ocean can feel tormenting.
 But as you finish your first dive and appear back on the surface, you realize that you had only overestimated the risks.

 And if you’re worried about being attacked by a shark – please don’t!
-Because the truth is, sharks are calm and very organized predators, and humans are just not on their menu.
+The truth is, that sharks are calm and very organized predators, and humans are just not on their menu.
 It is highly unlikely that you’ll ever be able to spot a shark, particularly during your initial dives (because you’re always taken to safe zones).
-Moreover, sharks prefer to feed at the surface, which means surfers, snorkelers, and swimmers are at a higher risk of being eaten by them, than you as a scuba diver.
+Moreover, sharks prefer to feed at the surface, which means surfers, snorkelers, and swimmers are at a higher risk of being eaten by them than you as a scuba diver.

 So yea, whatever it is scuba diving is not dangerous.